Skip to Content

 Requirements

-Installing the Grepr CLI requires version 20 or above of Node.js .
+Installing the Grepr CLI requires Node.js version 20 or later.

-# Or with yarn yarn global add @grepr/cli
+# Install globally with yarn yarn global add @grepr/cli

-# Or with pnpm pnpm add -g @grepr/cli
+# Install globally with pnpm pnpm add -g @grepr/cli

-After installation, you can run the CLI directly:
+After installing, you can run the CLI from any terminal prompt:

 grepr --help